awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-troubleshooting.md

 **Cause**
 Amazon S3 bucket policies are limited to 20 KB in size\.

-Each time you create a flow log that publishes to an Amazon S3 bucket, we automatically add the specified bucket ARN, which includes the folder path, to the `Resource` element in the bucket's policy\.
+Each time that you create a flow log that publishes to an Amazon S3 bucket, we automatically add the specified bucket ARN, which includes the folder path, to the `Resource` element in the bucket's policy\.

 Creating multiple flow logs that publish to the same bucket could cause you to exceed the bucket policy limit\.

 **Solution**
 Do one of the following:
 + Clean up the bucket's policy by removing the flow log entries that are no longer needed\.
-+ Grant permissions to the entire bucket by replacing the individual flow log entries with the following:
++ Grant permissions to the entire bucket by replacing the individual flow log entries with the following\.

   ```
   arn:aws:s3:::bucket_name/*